South African labour law: Measures to mitigate the adverse effects of the dismissals

-Closures, mergers and sales of businesses

-A unique problem in labour law is the fate of employees when a business is sold or closes.
-This problem has a close practical connection to dismissals for operational reasons, as many businesses are sold because they are unhealthy and require restructuring.

-Common law

-In terms of the common law, the position of the employees was that no employee could be forced to continue his contract of employment with the new employer; conversely, the new employer had no obligation to continue to employ the employee.

-Transfer of a business could therefore mean the termination of existing employment contracts.

-LRA

-Original s 197

-When the LRA came into operation, section 197 endeavored to address job security in cases of the transfer of a business in the normal run of things and as a result of insolvency.
-The section was much criticised for its creation of uncertainty and for failing to define certain concepts.
-The section did not expressly state that employees have the right to have their contracts of employment transferred; the courts had to read that into the section.
-It also did not address the exact rights of the employees in such a situation.

-New s 197

-The rewritten section 197 attempts to address the situation in a more calculated and extensive way.
-The most important difference is that ordinary transfers are dealt with separately from insolvency transfers.

-Section 197 applies only in cases of a transfer of a business.

-Section 197(1) defines a "business" as the "whole or a part of a business, trade, undertaking or service."

-"Transfer" is defined as a "transfer of a business [...] as a going concern."

-The right of employees to have their contracts transferred is dependent, therefore, on the business's transfer meeting the exact wording of section 197.

 "Transfer"

 The meaning of this word is wider than a mere "sale."
 In Schutte & Others v Powerplus Performance, the court held as follows:

 A business or part of a business, may be transferred in circumstances other than a sale.
 These may arise in the case of merger, takeover or as part of a broader process of restructuring within a company or group of companies.
 Transfer can take place by virtue of an exchange of assets or a donation [....
 G]iven the range of circumstances under which a transfer can take place, the need for an agreed price or valuation may not arise.
 Consideration may take some other form.
 The outsourcing in this matter was part of a broader process of restructuring and must be seen against the backdrop of the [old employer's] acquisition of 50% stake in the [new employer].

 "As a Going Concern"

 Once it is established that there was a transfer, the important question is whether that transfer was of the "whole or a part of any business, trade, undertaking or service [...] as a going concern."

 A distinction is often made between three ways of transferring a business: